 - Deep experience with SEC, SPE-PRMS and COGEH guidelines and reporting

-The birth of our firm goes back to 1960, when Clarke B. Gillespie started his own petroleum engineering consulting firm (1960) and Aaron Cawley and Jimmie D. Harrington also started their own firm (1961).
-The merger of Clarke B. Gillespie, Inc. and Cawley & Harrington, Inc. in February 1973 led to the formation of Cawley, Harrington and Gillespie, Inc. The name was later changed to Cawley, Gillespie & Associates, Inc. in February 1976 when Harrington left the firm, and A. W. Augustson and Walter J. Evans joined the firm.
-The roots of the organization go back much further.
+The birth of our firm goes back to 1961 when Clarke Gillespie started his own petroleum engineering consulting firm and Aaron Cawley and Jimmie Harrington also started their own firm.
+The merger of the two firms led to the formation of Cawley, Harrington, and Gillespie, Inc., which was later changed to Cawley, Gillespie & Associates, Inc. (“CG&A”) with the departure of Harrington and the arrival of A. W. Augustson and Walter J. Evans.
+However, the roots of CG&A go back much further than 1961.

-In the late 1930’s or early 1940’s, a Fort Worth based geological consulting firm Cummins, Berger, Pishney and Brinkerhoff was providing services to the petroleum industry.
+In the late 1930s or early 1940s, a Fort Worth based geological consulting firm Cummins, Berger, Pishney, and Brinkerhoff was providing services to the petroleum industry.
 Mr. Brinkerhoff lived in Houston and ran their offices there.
-In the late 1940’s or early 1950’s, this firm separated and Ralph Cummins continued to have an office in Fort Worth.
+In the late 1940s or early 1950s, this firm separated and Ralph Cummins continued to have an office in Fort Worth.
 Walter Berger became an independent consultant.
-Charles Pishney became associated with Burton Atkinson in the early 1950’s, and they later separated in the early 1960’s.
-Clarke Gillespie and Rush Vann shared offices with Atkinson and worked on joint projects together, and Gillespie later started his own firm in 1960.
+Charles Pishney became associated with Burton Atkinson in the early 1950s, and they later separated in the early 1960s.
+Clarke Gillespie and Rush Vann shared offices with Atkinson and worked on joint projects together, and Gillespie later started his own firm in 1961.

-Cawley Gillespie & Associates, Inc. has continued business uninterrupted through the decades and today still delivers professional, ethical and reliable engineering and geological services to the petroleum industry.
+Cawley Gillespie & Associates, Inc. has continued business uninterrupted through the decades and today still delivers professional, ethical, and reliable engineering and geological services to the petroleum industry.
 Our longevity is a testament to the quality of our staff and services, and also to our long list of clients that have trusted CG&A for their engineering needs.